justincbagley/piranha/bin/MAGNET-1.1.1/README.md

  runs.
 The default setting is to run without this option.

  The -d flag runs this function in Bash debug mode (set -xv), which is intended for debugging for development purposes.
-If you find a bug, please contact the author at bagleyj@umsl.edu.
+If you find a bug, please contact the author at jbagley@jsu.edu.

  Usage examples:
  Call the program using PIrANHA, as follows: